warp-contracts/gateway/README.md

 2. `https://d1o5nlqr4okus2.cloudfront.net/gateway/interactions?contractId=Daj-MNSnH55TDfxqC7v4eq0lKzVIwh98srUaWqyuZtY&page=2` - loads all contract interactions, shows 2nd. page
 3. `https://d1o5nlqr4okus2.cloudfront.net/gateway/interactions?contractId=Daj-MNSnH55TDfxqC7v4eq0lKzVIwh98srUaWqyuZtY&page=2&confirmationStatus=confirmed` - loads only confirmed contract interactions, shows 2nd. page
 4. `https://d1o5nlqr4okus2.cloudfront.net/gateway/interactions?contractId=Daj-MNSnH55TDfxqC7v4eq0lKzVIwh98srUaWqyuZtY&confirmationStatus=confirmed&from=820000&to=831901` - loads only confirmed contract interaction from block height 820000 to block height 831901

+### Further development

+1. An option to define the observed contracts - so that each project could run its own instance dedicated to his contracts
+2. Scale the infrastructure, create backup instances, etc.
+3. A form of decentralization with disputes/voting on a challenged responses.
+4. Custom network of Arweave nodes, that will listen on and index only SmartWeave interaction transactions (probably with the help of the customized Vartex gateway).
+5. Even better protection against forks - analyzing blocks history
+6. As the amount of data being transferred is rather huge - consider moving from json to protobuf?
+7. A fully featured web app that will allow browsing and interacting with contracts